A Note on Indexing Point Sets for Approximate Bottleneck Distance Queries: A Trie-based Data Structure

 A natural approach to storing a collection of point sets, each represented as a string, is to use a {\em trie}-based data structure~\cite{DeLaBriandais:1959:FSU:1457838.1457895,Cormen}.

 We first consider the database scheme proposed in \cite{2018arXiv181211257F}, in which many snap-roundings of each point set are stored and use the aforementioned string representation and trie data structure.
-To represent a point set $P$, snap-roundings to grid point distributions (up to some maximum grid level $d_{\max}$) are stored in a trie $\tr$.
-If $|P| = n$, there are $4^{d_{\max}n}$ such snap-roundings, although there are potentially fewer distinguishable grid point distributions to store.
-Each snap-rounding at level $d$ represents a grid point distribution $G$ that must be stored in $\db$; the string representation $S_{d,G}$ is used to represent each $G$. \begin{lemma} If $G$ is a snap-rounding distribution at level $d > 1$ for a point set $P$, then then there is another snap-rounding distribution $G'$ of $P$ at level $d-1$ such that $S_{d-1,G'}$ is a prefix of $S_{d,G}$. \end{lemma} \begin{proof} Let $G = \{g_1, \ldots g_n\}$ be a snap-rounding of $P$ at level $d > 1$.
+To represent a point set $P$, snap-roundings to grid point configurations (up to some maximum grid level $d_{\max}$) are stored in a trie $\tr$.
+If $|P| = n$, there are $4^{d_{\max}n}$ such snap-roundings, although there are potentially fewer distinguishable grid point configurations to store.
+Each snap-rounding at level $d$ represents a grid point configuration $G$ that must be stored in $\db$; the string representation $S_{d,G}$ is used to represent each $G$. \begin{lemma} If $G$ is a snap-rounding configuration at level $d > 1$ for a point set $P$, then then there is another snap-rounding configuration $G'$ of $P$ at level $d-1$ such that $S_{d-1,G'}$ is a prefix of $S_{d,G}$. \end{lemma} \begin{proof} Let $G = \{g_1, \ldots g_n\}$ be a snap-rounding of $P$ at level $d > 1$.
 Each $g_i = \mbox{snap}(p) \in n^4_d(p)$ for some $p \in P$.
 Let $g'_i = n_{d-1}(g_i)$.
 Clearly, $g'_i \in n^4_{d-1}(p)$.
-It follows that the grid distribution $G' = n_{d-1}(G)$ will be snapped to by $P$ in the level $d-1$ grid.
+It follows that the grid configuration $G' = n_{d-1}(G)$ will be snapped to by $P$ in the level $d-1$ grid.
 Furthermore, $S_{d,G} = [S_{d-1,G'}] s_d(g_1)_n \ldots s_d(g_n)_n$, by Lemma~\ref{nstring}. \end{proof}

 Each trie node will also store a pointer to the list of point sets (initialized to {\em null}).
-As snapped grid point distributions for $P$ are added to $\tr$, $P$ is appended to this list at each trie node that ``finishes'' describing a grid point distribution for some level, e.g. if $|P|=k$, then a trie node at depth $dk$ describes a level $d$ grid point distribution for $P$.
+As snapped grid point configurations for $P$ are added to $\tr$, $P$ is appended to this list at each trie node that ``finishes'' describing a grid point configuration for some level, e.g. if $|P|=k$, then a trie node at depth $dk$ describes a level $d$ grid point configuration for $P$.